Matteopaluh/KEMET/tests/README.md

 - The "control" group (no removal was performed on those complete genomes' contigs) is is referred to with the ID number "4".
 - The "big deletion" (70% ORF lenght) group is referred to with the ID number "5".
 - The "small deletion" (30% ORF lenght) group is referred to with the ID number "6".

+These files can be extracted from the `test_complete_genomes_results.tar.gz` archive.